---

 The canonical signature hash is provided in `TXPARAM` to simplify the development of smart accounts.

 Computing the signature hash in EVM is complicated and expensive.
 While using the canonical signature hash is not mandatory, it is strongly recommended.
 Creating a bespoke signature requires precise commitment to the underlying transaction data.
 Without this, it's possible that some elements can be manipulated in-the-air while the transaction is pending and have unexpected effects.
 This is known as transaction malleability.
-Using the canonical signature hash avoids malleability of the frames other than `VERIFY`.
+Using the canonical signature hash avoids malleability of the frames.

-The `frame.data` of `VERIFY` frames is elided from the signature hash.
+The raw `signature` bytes of signatures with empty `msg` are elided from the canonical signature hash.
 This is done for three reasons:

-2. In the future it may be desired to aggregate the cryptographic operations for data and compute efficiency reasons.
-If the data was introspectable, it would not be possible to aggregate the verify frames in the future.
+2. In the future it may be desired to aggregate or otherwise externalize these signatures for data and compute efficiency reasons.

 ### `APPROVE` calling convention